jwolz/yajhfc/README.txt

 (3) "Java look and feel Graphics Repository" (jlfgr-1_0.jar)
     from http://java.sun.com/developer/techDocs/hi/repository/

-Copies of the required files can also be found in the jar subdirectory in the source archive.
+Copies of some of the required files can also be found in the jar subdirectory in the source archive.

 YajHFC was originally written as a first more complicated